How to Request a Special Education Evaluation in Colorado

 Who Gets the Request and What It Must Say

-In Colorado, written evaluation requests go to the district's Director of Special Education (or equivalent).
-If your child's school is served by a BOCES, the request goes to the BOCES Special Education Director — not the school principal, not your child's teacher.
+In Colorado, written evaluation requests go to the responsible Administrative Unit's Director of Special Education (or equivalent).
+If your child's school is served by a BOCES that is the AU, the request goes to the BOCES Special Education Director — not the school principal, not your child's teacher.
 Sending to the wrong person can delay the process.

 Your written request does not need to use legal language or cite statutes.
 It needs to: